perfsonar/distribution/debian/README.md

 Additionnaly, all files from the `build-host-files/apt.conf.d/` directory will be copied to the d9-build-ps VM so that you can make a dedicated APT setup if you need.
 That can be useful if you want to use a proxy for example.

+Running `vagrant provision` on a running machine will upgrade and keep the build environement up to date.
+This is usually not needed as the `ps-cowbuilder-build` will update the environement anyway.
+But this can be useful when adding new build architectures.

+#### Limitation
+There is currently a limitation due to the disk size of the VM.
+By default it is 10 GB which might not be enough to build all packages in all different variants of distro and architectures.
+If you want to do that, you'll probably need to increase the VM disk size manually.

 ### d9-install-ps VM
 This machine will be setup to test a newly built Debian package can be installed